-Corporate Governance stems from the belief and realization that corporate citizenship has a set of responsibilities, which must be fulfilled for a company to progress and succeed over the long term.
+Corporate Governance is ensured by taking ethical business decisions in a fair and transparent manner with a fair commitment to values, while meeting stakeholder's expectations.
 In compliance with the SEBI (LODR) Regulations, 2015, Management Discussion and Analysis and a Report on Corporate Governance alongwith Certificate from Auditors regarding compliance of conditions of Corporate Governance is annexed to Directors' Report.
-A declaration by the Manager regarding the compliance with the Code of Conduct also forms part of this Annual Report.
+A declaration by the Whole-Time Directors regarding the compliance with the Code of Conduct also forms part of this Annual Report.